doc97/TxtAdv/README.md

 C:\> NaturalDocs.exe TxtAdv\.NDConfig
 ```

-and open the `index.html` found under the TxtAdv/Docs folder.
+and open the generated `index.html` file found under the TxtAdv/Docs folder.

 In the future I will write documentation on how to use the framework on the
 Wiki.
 For now, if you're interested, you can take a look at